I-4-2-20.Evidentiary Documents (Exhibits)

 Last Update: 6/26/23 (Transmittal I-4-93)

 Section 205(g) of the Social Security Act provides that when an individual files a civil action seeking judicial review of the Commissioner's final decision, the Commissioner shall file a certified copy of the transcript of the record including the evidence upon which the findings and decision complained of are based.

 In most circumstances, the administrative law judge (ALJ) or the Appeals Council (AC) will identify as an “exhibit” any evidence upon which a finding and decision are based.
 However, the AC may receive additional evidence that it does not consider in relation to the ALJ decision because it is not new, material, or related to the period on or before the hearing decision, or the claimant does not meet one of the good cause exceptions set forth in 20 CFR 404.970(a)-(b) and 416.1470(a)-(b).
-For information about additional evidence at the AC, see the Hearings, Appeals and Litigation Law (HALLEX) manual I-3-3-6.
+(For guidance on additional evidence at the AC, see HALLEX I-3-3-6).
 In those circumstances:

 The AC will specifically describe the evidence in the AC denial notice or decision but will not designate the materials as exhibits; and

 The documents will be included in the administrative record that is prepared by Court Case Preparation and Review Branch (CCPRB) staff but will not be exhibited.
 For more information on when the AC exhibits additional evidence, see HALLEX I-3-5-20.
-The evidence will be added to the administrative record as procedural documents, similar to the hearing decision or AC denial notice.
+The evidence will be added to the procedural section of the CAR, similar to the hearing decision or AC denial notice.

 In any other circumstance, CCPRB staff will not place in the administrative record evidentiary material that the ALJ or the AC has not identified as an exhibit.